javalsai/lidm/README.md

 # Usage
 ### Arguments
-If a single argument is provided (don't even do `--` or standard parsing...), it passes that argument to `chvt` on startup, used (at least) by the dinit and runit services.
+If a single argument is provided (don't even do `--` or standard parsing...), it passes that argument to `chvt` on startup, used (at least) by most service files.

 ### Program
 On top of pure intuition: